-Dig into any support tickets or customer feedback channels you might have to find out how your customers talk about the problems your new product will solve—then use that same language in your launch copy.
+Dig into any support tickets or customer feedback channels to find out how your customers talk about the problems your new product will solve—then use that same language in your launch copy.
 Then, create personas that fit with the different segments of your identified target audience – consider them as you move through the launch process.

 Once you’ve settled on messaging, it’s important to convey it to your marketing and sales teams.
-This will help ensure that the language you’re using to communicate with your customers is consistent across channels.
+This will help ensure that the language you use to communicate with your target audience is consistent and accessible across channels.

 Step 5: Create a product launch landing page

-Your new product should have its own landing page on your company website.
-This page should be where you drive your traffic in the steps to come.
+Your new product should have its landing page on your company website.
+This page should be where you drive your traffic in the coming steps.

 Keep this page short and sweet.
-Don’t overload people with too much information—focus only on what potential users need to know about what your product is, what problem it solves, and who it’s for.
-Similarly, avoid unnecessary or superfluous calls to action—devote your CTAs to a single action.
+Don’t overload people with too much information — focus only on what potential users need to know about your product, what problem it solves, and who it’s for.
+Similarly, avoid unnecessary or excessive calls to action—devote your CTAs to a single action.

 Pictures of your product, an explainer video, and quotes from beta users are all great ways to increase page conversions.
 Use ‘em if you got ‘em.

-For example, here is a screenshot of the landing page we used for launching integration with Salesforce.
+For example, here is a screenshot of the landing page we used for launching our integration with Salesforce.